tatey/tatey.com/_posts/2010-03-12-in-pursuit-of-an-active-lifestyle.markdown

 ---
 layout: post
-title: In pursuit of an active lifestyle
+title: In Pursuit of an Active Lifestyle
 time: '23:39'
 ---

 Between work, study and personal interests I spend too many hours sitting in front of the computer.
 After recently buying a second hand [bicycle](http://www.flickr.com/photos/tatejohnson/4350545597/), I've been developing regular riding habits.
 Riding the bicycle to uni, instead of the motorobike.
 Riding the bicycle to the local shops, instead of the car.
 More importantly, I've been achieving a minimum of thirty minutes per day.
 Short, regular rides are refreshing and enable you to feel alive again.
 [Adii Rockstar](http://adiirockstar.com/2010/03/life-alignment/) feels the same about running.

 > I now go running for two possible reasons:
 >